dev1virtuoso/Operating-System/EyesOS/README.md

 ## License

 This repository is licensed under the Carson Open Source License, which provides users and contributors with the freedom to copy, modify, distribute, and sublicense the software under certain conditions.
-The project is governed by the Carson Open Source License (CEOSL)  in addition to the terms outlined in this license.
+The project is governed by MIT License in addition to the terms outlined in this license.

 ## Getting Started